kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 Operators can check the existence of the StorageVersion API, as well as apiserver health check metrics to check that the feature is working as expected.
-Operations against the StorageVersion API can be checked to see if the API is in use by any controllers in the cluster.
+Operations against the StorageVersion API can be checked via audit logs to see if the API is in use by any controllers in the cluster.

 ###### How can someone using this feature know that it is working for their instance?